pedrohenriquecordeiro/breweries-case/src/pipeline/bronze/readme.md

 # Bronze Layer ETL

 This folder contains the "bronze" layer ETL job for the Bees Data Platform.
-The bronze job is responsible for ingesting raw data from the Open Brewery DB API, storing it in Google Cloud Storage (GCS), and maintaining metadata for incremental and full data loads.
+The bronze job is responsible for ingesting raw data from the Open Brewery DB API, storing it in Google Cloud Storage (GCS) and maintaining metadata for both incremental and full data loads.
 This job is designed to run as a containerized workload on Kubernetes.

 ## Overview

 The bronze ETL job fetches brewery data from a public API, saves new or updated records as JSON files in a GCS bucket and tracks the latest processed record using a metadata file stored in the same bucket.
 It supports both incremental and full loads, ensuring efficient and reliable ingestion of external data into the platform's data lake.

 ## Codebase Breakdown

 - **main.py**
   The entry point for the ETL job.
 Handles orchestration, including:
-  - Loading metadata to determine incremental or full load
+  - Loading metadata to determine whether to perform an incremental or full load
   - Fetching data from the API
   - Filtering and saving new records to GCS
   - Updating metadata after each run